manohardpawale/manohardpawale/README.md

 <p align="center">
     <b>Welcome to my page!</b><br><br>
     <i>
-        I'm Manohar.<br>
+        I'm Prof. Manohar Pawale.<br>
-        Currently learning to walk in Data Analysis, Data Science, and ML/AI without falling on my bottom.<br>
+        Currently working as an Assistant Professor for the MBA program at Adhalrao Patil Institute of Management and Research, Pune.<br>
-        Open to collaborating on interesting and innovative projects.<br>
+        Open to collaborating on interesting and innovative projects in startups, business development, and business problem-solving.<br>

     </i>
 </p>